-BAMA-1A 3U CubeSat, BAMA-1 was a technology demonstration mission that aimed conduct a flight demonstration of a drag sail module by rapidly deorbiting the satellite.
+A 3U CubeSat, BAMA-1 was a technology demonstration mission that aimed conduct a flight demonstration of a drag sail module by rapidly deorbiting the satellite.
 Spacecraft equipped with drag sail technology will be able to reliably and rapidly deorbit, thus reducing space debris and the risk to operational satellites, space stations, and crewed vehicles.
 BAMA-1 was selected for the NASA CubeSat Launch Initiative in 2020 and was aboard the Astra LV-0008 vehicle for the failed attempt on February 10, 2022.

-BAMA-2BAMA-2 is a re-build and re-flight effort of BAMA-1.
+BAMA-2 is a re-build and re-flight effort of BAMA-1.
 Due to the unfortunate mission failure during launch, NASA has given us a second opportunity to build and launch our CubeSat through the NASA CubeSat Launch Initiative.
-BAMA-2 will be deployed from the NanoRacks CubeSat Deployer system aboard the International Space Station.
-We aim to handoff a fully built and functional satellite by February 2024.

 Subteams